JulienPascal/bc-MC_Operator/README.md

 * Pascal, Julien, Artificial Neural Networks to Solve Dynamic Programming Problems: A Bias-Corrected Monte Carlo Operator (June 12, 2023).
 BCL Working Papers n°172., Available at SSRN: https://ssrn.com/abstract=4476122 or http://dx.doi.org/10.2139/ssrn.4476122

 ### Computational details
+#### Folders
+Calculations performed with Google Colab.
+See the results of "cpuinfo" in the notebooks for details on the machines.
+#### Folders
 All calculations performed on the same laptop: Intel® Core™ i7-8850H CPU @ 2.60GHz × 12, Ubuntu 20.04.6 LTS.
 Python 3.8.10.